pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 If on Hiker Strats, Menu:
 - Use TM12 to teach Nidorino Water Gun over slot 3 Leer

-Optional Hiker:
+*If on Hiker Strasts*, Moon Hiker:
+- Gedoude: WG
+- Geodude: WG
-- WG spam
+- Onix: WG

 Get the **Moon Stone**.

+> If you still need to KO encounters, use Moon Stone one step into the last floor to have an easier time KOing Zubats with HA.

 Menu before Rocket:
-- Use Moon Stone on Nidorino (2 below Rare Candy)
+- Use Moon Stone on Nidorino

 Moon Rocket:
 - Rattata: HA + PS
-- Zubat: HA x2
+- Zubat: HA x2 (can Potion if confused at low HP)

 Super Nerd:
 - Grimer: HA x2